-Devils Bridge Waterfalls Access Statement 2015
+Devils Bridge Waterfalls Access Statement 2024

 - An ongoing project is addressing the issue of uneven steps around the walks.

-- Due to the natural terrain of the land it should be noted that the pathways and steps may not be suitable for visually or mobility impaired people.
+- Due to the natural terrain of the land, it should be noted that the pathways and steps may not be suitable for visually or mobility-impaired people.
 It must also be noted that the physical exertion may be too strenuous for people with heart conditions or diabetes.

-- There are no refreshment areas around the walks, so in the event of very hot weather it should be ensured that visitors have sufficient water or other fluids to see them around the walk.
+- There are no refreshment areas around the walks, so in the event of very hot weather, it should be ensured that visitors have sufficient water or other fluids to see them around the walk.
 Due to natural tree cover, there are plenty of locations for people to rest in shaded areas.

 - There are two emergency exits on the Waterfalls walk.
-One leads halfway down the first half of the walk and the other reaches halfway down the other side of the walk.
-Therefore in the case of an emergency a quad bike can be taken to a rescue point.
+One leads halfway down the first half of the walk, and the other reaches halfway down the other side of the walk.
+Therefore in the case of an emergency, a quad bike can be taken to a rescue point.

-- There are many opportunities for the senses to be stimulated around both walks, from the beautiful scenery, the sounds of the waterfalls and birdsong and depending on the time of year, a wide range of flora and fauna.
+- There are many opportunities for the senses to be stimulated around both walks, from the beautiful scenery, the sounds of the waterfalls and birdsong, and, depending on the time of year, a wide range of flora and fauna.

 - Most mobile phones can not get reception from halfway around the Waterfalls walk due to the location.
 EE and 3 are the only networks that work in Devils Bridge village.
 Please note that there are no public or emergency phones along the walks.